Perspective | Showing stingy Ivies how to become less selective but much better

 But as president of one of our largest and most innovative universities, Arizona State, Crow has had some remarkable results.
 By this fall, the pandemic should be receding.
 Across the nation, students will be freed from more than a year’s imprisonment with their parents.
 Amid those happy changes, offbeat ideas like Crow’s might spread.

 Ivy League schools earn their prestige mostly by admitting as small a portion of applicants as possible.
 This year, in part because of the suspension of entrance tests like the SAT or ACT, their admission rates are likely to plummet further.
-Applications to Harvard are up 42 percent this season, with its acceptance rate possibly going below four percent.
+Applications to Harvard are up 42 percent this season, with its acceptance rate possibly going below 4 percent.

 My solution to this stingy approach is to apply standard business practices.
 When companies have that much unfulfilled demand, they expand.
 Why don’t our most prestigious colleges franchise themselves?
 We could have Princeton in Pittsburgh, Paducah and Pismo Beach, or Yale in Yakima, Yarmouth and Yreka.

 I’m joking.
-As Crow and Dabars explain in their book, universities need to expand in ways that enhance not just the marketing of their brands, but their diversity, depth and innovation.
+As Crow and Dabars explain in their book, universities need to expand in ways that enhance not just the marketing of their brands, but also their diversity, depth and innovation.

-Celebrated policy wonk Oren M. Cass breaks high school students into approximate fifths in his 2018 book, “The Once and Future Worker: A Vision for the Renewal of Work in America.”
-One fifth fail to receive a diploma.
-One fifth get a diploma but do not proceed to college.
-One fifth enroll in college but don’t graduate.
-One fifth complete some level of college but take a job that doesn’t require a degree.
-Only the remaining one fifth realize the dream of graduating college and launching a career based on what they learned.
+Celebrated policy wonk Oren Cass breaks high school students into approximate fifths in his 2018 book, “The Once and Future Worker: A Vision for the Renewal of Work in America.”
+One-fifth fail to receive a diploma.
+One-fifth get a diploma but do not proceed to college.
+One-fifth enroll in college but don’t graduate.
+One-fifth complete some level of college but take a job that doesn’t require a degree.
+Only the remaining one-fifth realize the dream of graduating college and launching a career based on what they learned.

 Crow and Dabars argue that most universities are blowing their chance to give more students the knowledge and thinking skills that lead to professional success.
 “Mere access to standardized forms of instruction decoupled from discovery and knowledge production will not deliver desired societal outcomes,” the authors said.